magento/devdocs/src/guides/v2.3/migration/extend-the-tool.md

 ---
 group: migration-guide
-title: Extend the tool
+title: Extend the migration tool
 functional_areas:
   - Tools
 ---

-If the data format and structure created by [Magento extensions](https://marketplace.magento.com/extensions.html){:target="_blank"} or custom code is different between Magento 1 and Magento 2, use extension points in the Data Migration Tool to migrate the data.
+Sometimes the data format and structure created by [Magento extensions](https://marketplace.magento.com/extensions.html){:target="_blank"} or custom code is different between Magento 1 and Magento 2.
+Use extension points within the Data Migration Tool to migrate this data.
 If the data format and structure are the same, the tool can automatically migrate the data without user intervention.

 During migration, the [Map Step]({{ page.baseurl }}/migration/migration-tool-internal-spec.html#map-step) scans and compares all Magento 1 and Magento 2 tables, including those created by extensions.
-If the tables do not differ, the tool automatically migrates the data.
+If the tables are the same, the tool automatically migrates the data.
 If the tables differ, the tool terminates and notifies the user.

  {:.bs-callout-info}
-Read the [Technical Specification]({{ page.baseurl }}/migration/migration-tool-internal-spec.html) first before attempting to extend the Data Migration Tool.
-You should also review the [Migration Guide]({{ page.baseurl }}/migration/bk-migration-guide.html) for general information about using the tool.
+Read the [Technical Specification]({{ page.baseurl }}/migration/migration-tool-internal-spec.html) before attempting to extend the Data Migration Tool.
+Also review the [Migration Guide]({{ page.baseurl }}/migration/bk-migration-guide.html) for general information about using the migration tool.

 ## Minor data format and structure changes

 In most cases, the [Map Step]({{ page.baseurl }}/migration/migration-tool-internal-spec.html#map-step) sufficiently resolves minor data format and structure changes using the following methods in the `map.xml` file:

 -  Change table or field names with mapping rules
--  Transform data formats with existing handlers or create a custom handler
+-  Transform data formats with existing handlers or a custom handler

 The following shows an example of using both mapping rules and a handler.
 This example uses a hypothetical Magento 1 extension called "GreatBlog" that has been improved for Magento 2.